CLALS Graduate Student Summer Research Grants

 We generally distribute five to ten awards in the range of $500 to $1,000, depending on applications and funding at the time of award distribution.

-Please submit your application here by Thursday, March 31st, 2023.
-Please contact the CLALS program with any questions at clals-upenn@sas.upenn.edu, or you may contact the CLALS Associate Director directly at bartch@sas.upenn.edu or 215-898-9919.
+Please submit by Friday, March 29, 2024.
+Please contact the CLALS program with any questions at clals-upenn@sas.upenn.edu, or you may contact the CLALS Associate Director directly at bartch@sas.upenn.edu.

 ----------------